-1.1 A word on data structures
+1.3 A word on data structures

-We saw in the last lecture that the difference between our LinkedList-based DFS and BFS implementations was that, for DFS, we used addLast and removeLast, whereas for BFS, we used addLast and removeFirst.
+The difference between our LinkedList-based DFS and BFS implementations was that, for DFS, we used addLast and removeLast, whereas for BFS, we used addLast and removeFirst.

 For DFS, we could have very well used addFirst and removeFirst.
-The key idea is that we wanted to remove the latest/last element we added.
+The key idea is that we wanted to remove the latest element we added.
 The key abstraction here is that we were using a Last-In-First-Out (LIFO) add and remove strategy.
 A LIFO is also called a stack, a common data structure in computer science.
 You will often see the add method of a stack called push and the remove method called pop.

-Similarly, for BFS, the key idea is that we wanted to remove the very first element we added.
+Similarly, for BFS, the key idea is that we wanted to remove the very earliest element we added.
 This is called a First-In-First-Out (FIFO).
 A FIFO is also alled a queue, another common data structure in computer science.
 You might sometimes see offer or add used to add elements to a queue, and poll or remove used to remove elements from a queue.

 Note that, in Java, LinkedLists offer you use of all of these methods (like push and pop).
-That is because LinkedLists can be used to implement stacks or queues, when these are viewed as interfaces!
+That is because LinkedLists can be used to implement stacks or queues, just like in our canReach code above, when these are viewed as interfaces!